pitrho/docker-host-stats/README.md

 * --diskpaths     : Specific disk paths to report as comma separated list.
 Defaults to all mounted partitions.
 * -n              : Network Utilization
 * -f              : Reporting frequency in seconds.
 Default: 5
-* -p              : Optional Prefix to add to reported values
+* -k              : Optional key to use for printed dict.
+Default: 'host-stats'
 * --procpath      : Path to mounted /proc directory.
 Defaults to /proc_host
 * --asbytes       : Report usage in bytes.
 Defaults to reporting in GB (excludes Network).
 * --pernic        : Report network usage per NIC.
 Defaults to False.